Nicolas-Reyland/catch-the-mouse/README.md

 Use one mouse on multiple computers.

 # Installation
-In France, we call taht "flemme" (install cargo for rust)
+In France, we call that "flemme" (install cargo for rust)

 ### Windows :
 ```batch